 WEDNESDAY 26 MAY 2021

-The School of Nursing and Midwifery at Queen’s University Belfast will be hosting an online Research and Scholarly Activity Showcase on 26 May 2021.
-This event will highlight the Impact and Reach of work across the Research, Scholarship, and Quality Improvement activites within both the school and Trusts.
+The School of Nursing and Midwifery at Queen’s University Belfast hosted a successful online Research and Scholarly Activity Showcase on 26 May 2021.
+This event highlighted the Impact and Reach of work across the Research, Scholarship, and Quality Improvement activities within both the school and Trusts.

-All Lecturers, Research Fellows, PhD students, our partner charities, and our Health and Social Care colleagues are invited to submit abstracts of their work.
-The work should align with the Showcase Theme: Impact and Reach, and the context of the work can include any of our key themes of Chronic Illness and Palliative Care, Education and Practice, and Maternal and Child Health within a variety of Research, Scholarship, or Quality Improvement activities.
+All Lecturers, Research Fellows, PhD students, our partner charities, and our Health and Social Care colleagues were invited to submit abstracts of their work.
+The work aligned with the Showcase Theme: Impact and Reach, and the context of the work included our key themes of Chronic Illness and Palliative Care, Education and Practice, and Maternal and Child Health within a variety of Research, Scholarship, and Quality Improvement activities.

 This is a wonderful opportunity to highlight the important research conducted in our School.
 What is really significant for me, is the impact and connectivity of what we do.
 Working in partnership with the public, service users, carers, clinical colleagues, and external stakeholders, our team tackle the most pressing challenges in society and healthcare today and find research informed solutions.
 We address knowledge gaps from perinatal to palliative care stages of life, and partner with people at their most vulnerable, supporting them to make more informed choices and live healthier lives.
 Professor Donna Fitzsimons

 Head of School of Nursing and Midwifery